FrancescoSaverioZuppichini/Estimator/README.md

 ### Evaluate

-To evaluate, similar to before, call the `.evaluate` method.
+To evaluate, call the `.evaluate` method.
 You can also pass a batch size, the **default is the size of the data input**

 ```python
 res = estimator.evaluate(data=test_data)